Verlander, bullpen keep Phils hitless until 9th in 10-0 win - WHIZ News

+HOUSTON (AP) — After capping his magnificent comeback season with another stellar start Tuesday night, Justin Verlander was too busy looking ahead to reflect too much on what he’s accomplished already.

+“I wouldn’t be who I am or in this position now if I just was happy with where I finish the regular season. … I’m already trying to prepare myself for the postseason and get ready for that,” he said.
+“But at the same time, I see the numbers, I know how good they are, and I do appreciate it.”

-HOUSTON (AP) — Justin Verlander capped his magnificent comeback season by striking out 10 without allowing a hit in five innings, and Houston’s bullpen kept the Philadelphia Phillies hitless until the ninth inning in a 10-0 win Tuesday night.
+Verlander struck out 10 without allowing a hit in five innings, and Houston’s bullpen kept the Philadelphia Phillies hitless until the ninth inning in a 10-0 win.

 Verlander, who has pitched three no-hitters in his career, walked one before being pulled after 77 pitches.
-The AL West champion Astros led the NL wild-card Phillies 8-0 at the point.
+The AL West champion Astros led the NL wild-card Phillies 8-0 at that point.

+“It’s great to have him on the mound,” manager Dusty Baker said.
+“The team’s excited, the fans are excited, I think baseball is excited when he’s on the mound on a national stage like that.
+He’s some pitcher.”

 Rookie Hunter Brown pitched 2 1/3 hitless innings and Hector Neris got the last two outs of the eighth inning.
-Will Smith came on for the ninth Garrett Stubbs singled to center field to break up the no-hitter bid, causing a smattering of boos from the crowd.
+Will Smith came on for the ninth and Garrett Stubbs singled to center field to break up the no-hit bid, causing a smattering of boos from the crowd.

+“About the fifth inning you start thinking about it,” Baker said of the possibility of a no-hitter.
+“You start counting the amount of outs … everybody in our bullpen, the guys that came in, they wanted to be a part of it.”

 Jeremy Peña, Kyle Tucker and Martín Maldonado homered as the Astros jumped on Ranger Suárez (10-7) for six runs in two innings to build a huge lead early in their 1,000th win at Minute Maid Park, which opened in 2000.